elifesciences/civicrm-elife-token/README.md

 # CiviCRM Elife token

-An implementation of various tokens for Elife's CiviCRM instance.
+A CiviCRM extension that implements various tokens for Elife's CiviCRM instance.